Grey's Anatomy: Impact

 Grey's Anatomy introduced the "Mc-labeling" surge when it dubbed Patrick Dempsey's character, Derek Shepherd, "McDreamy".

-Grey's Anatomy has been recognized as a significant cultural phenomenon.
+Grey's Anatomy has been recognized for its significant influence on popular culture.
 Entertainment Weeklys executive editor, Lori Majewski, remarked, "Grey's Anatomy isn't just a show, it's a phenomenon.
 When [the] final shows air, every place in New York City is empty.
 You could get a table at the best restaurants."
 Similarly, Jace Lacob of The Daily Beast compared its success to that of Friends, calling it a "cultural phenomenon".
 Media analyst Steve Sternberg of Magna Global USA explained the show's broad appeal, noting that "roughly 80 percent of households during prime time only have one TV set on.
 People are looking for shows they can watch with other household members."

 In its early seasons, Grey's Anatomy introduced the trend of "Mc-labeling", beginning with the character Derek Shepherd being dubbed "McDreamy".
 This trend became so pervasive that The National Post labeled it a "phenomenon".
 It was later parodied on shows like ER and Degrassi: The Next Generation.
 Mark Lawson of The Guardian credited Grey's Anatomy with popularizing the "songtage", or musical montage segments.
 This trend was parodied by Mad TV in 2006, which spoofed the show's emotional moments and musical montages.

 The series has also been praised for redefining what is considered "good" television.
 The A.V.
 Club writes, "Since The Sopranos burst onto the scene, we've too often classified a show as 'good' based on how closely it adhered to the dark, violent, male-centric template set out by that particular show.
 It's time for that to end.
 At its best, Grey's Anatomy has been among the very best shows on TV, and at its worst, it's been at least fascinating to watch.
 TV is at its best when it emotionally connects, and even when it seems to be otherwise merrily hurtling off a cliff, Grey's Anatomy is nothing but emotional connection."